What the permissions do and how to configure them.

 - Delete other instructor or admin comments

-Once a facilitator clicks on 'social learning', 'discussions' or 'assignments' they will see a very similar layout to the admin portal that the Admin sees for that specific feature.
+Once a facilitator clicks on 'social learning', 'discussions', 'assignments', 'group training' or 'practical assessment' they will see a very similar layout to the admin portal that the Admin sees for that specific feature.

 When the instructor leaves a comment, this will also appear in a darker color for user clarity.